klust/SupercomputersForStarters/docs/C01_Introduction/C01_S02_Why.md

     turnaround time for a large computation, or because the computation is not even feasible on a smaller computer because of the required compute time and memory capacity.
 This is also called **capability computing**.
-In capability computing one typically thinks in terms of hours per job.
+In capability computing one typically thinks in terms of *hours per job*.

 2. We may also want to use a supercomputer to improve throughput if we have to run a lot of smaller jobs.
 This is called **capacity computing**.
-In capacity computing one typically thinks in terms of jobs per hour.
+In capacity computing one typically thinks in terms of *jobs per hour*.

 Furthermore, we can distinguish simulation and data processing as two big domains where supercomputing could be used.
 Some will add AI as a third pillar, but AI is